 If the build fails because it cannot find the target board, look in the device manager to make sure the drivers for the kit were properly installed.
 The board should show up as two devices:

-WICED USB JTAG Devices -> WICED USB JTAG Port

 Ports (COM & LPT) -> WICED USB Serial Port

+Universal Serial Bus controllers -> WICED USB Serial Port B

 If you see anything listed in "Other devices" such as BCM9WCD1EVAL1 and USB Serial Port, right click on each device, select "Update Driver Software", "Browse my computer for driver software", and then browse to the SDK installation folder (e.g. C:\Users\<username>\Documents\WICED-Studio-5.0).
 Make sure the box to Include subfolders is checked and click next.
 The driver should then install automatically.